Khwaish06/ScoutVault/README.md

 - FIFA for providing comprehensive player datasets
 - Scikit-learn community for machine learning tools
 - React and open-source community for frontend frameworks
+- Tailwind CSS for utility-first styling
+- Lucide React for modern iconography
 - Football analytics community for inspiration and validation

 ---